yenisbel/asana/README.md

 Each user can create multiple categories, as a way to organize Tasks.
 When creating a task, a user can associated a Task to one of the category that under a Project.

-The flow of data from frontend to backend to handle these two distinct scenarios, as shown on the code snippets.
+The flow of data from frontend to backend to handle this scenario, as shown on the code snippets.

 Frontend form component:
 ```